- Youth Outreach Materials

 - Conduct an ongoing awareness campaign for employees.

-* The majority of this training package is required for all hotels and motels in Minnesota.
+*Most of the training package is required for all hotels, motels, and short-term rentals in Minnesota.
 There are very few exceptions for only parts of the package.
 Please see Instructions within Managers/Owners Training Toolkit to see if an exception applies to you.

 Frequently Asked Questions